Corruptions of Supervised Learning Problems: Typology and Mitigations: Comparison with Other Taxonomies

 As for \emph{causal taxonomies}, based on causal graphs, they are more difficult to describe in a unified way since different applications lead to different notations.
 We then avoid doing so, and limit ourselves to qualitatively compare them with our work.

 A common trend is to identify the current space we live in with a variable $\rv D$, the \emph{domain} or \emph{environment}, possibly taking values in $\bb{N}$.
 This variable is then included in the causal graph indicating on what it is acting, as done in the examples in \cref{tab:trad-tax}.
 In the case described by \cref{df:corruption} we restrict it to take values in $\{0,1\}$, the clean and corrupted environments.
 This representation is again missing some our corruptions, since it is only possible to encode $X$ and $Y$ changing across domains and not whether other environments influence the current one.
 The shifts in \citet[Fig.~3]{kull2014patterns} involving hidden variables (concept shift subcases) resemble our idea of a ``latent process'' influencing the current environment, but still fail to cover all the possible cross-domain influence in \cref{fig:corruptions}.
-An additional limitation of the causal approach lies in the in the causal assumption itself; we are forced, in this setting, to only consider one between $E$ and $F$ to be a valid representation of the generative process, while in our framework we are not forced to make this choice.
-We although still use it in case it is available.
+An additional limitation of the causal approach lies in the causal assumption itself; we are forced, in this setting, to only consider one conditional probability between $E$ and $F$ to be a valid representation of the generative process, while in our framework we are not inherently forced to make this choice.
+We although can still make use of causal information in case it is available, as well as have more favorable causal relationship between $X$ and $Y$ depending on which corruption type we want to analyze.
+This is apparent in the Data Processing Equalities we prove.

 In both the described classes of taxonomies, it not natural nor simple to define a hierarchy of corruptions.
 In particular, in the traditional taxonomy the specification of what is corrupted leaves room for other components to be forced to be influenced, creating overlaps between cases.
 As for composing them, a DAG representation of corruption model can facilitate their chaining.
 Nevertheless, feasibility rules are rather complex and unclear to understand, given the overlapping nature of the corruptions and identifiability problems for causal representations \citep{pearl2009causality}.